samcottle/notes/commandline.md

 - `/var`: Contains 'various' data.
 Any data that will likely change, such as databases or mail files.
 - `/var/log`: Contains log files of system activity. `/var/log/messages` is probably the most used.

+You can also get folder descriptions using the command `man hier`.

 ## Finding stuff

 There are several commands that can be used for finding files: